sprucelabsai/developer.spruce.ai/orm.md

 When you're ready to create your own models, keep in the mind the following:

 -   Duplicate `server/models/.example` to get started
--   Create your file inside `server/models/ModelName.js`
+-   Create your file inside `server/models/ModelName.ts`
--   Make sure your model's file name is `CamelCase.js`
+-   Make sure your model's file name is `CamelCase.ts`
 -   When you boot your skill, your model's database table is created
 -   If you change a property on a model after first boot, your database table is out of sync and you'll need to create a [migration](#migrations)

+### Defining Scopes

+Scopes are how you can hide certain fields from certain audiences.
+More coming soon...

 ## Migrations